ArpitSingh4010/OriginX-Shield-Parametric-Protection-for-Delivery-Partners/README.md

 GigShield is an AI-powered parametric insurance platform designed specifically for food delivery workers.

 The system works automatically:

 .
-Workers subscribe to a weekly insurance plan

-.
 The platform monitors real-time external conditions